Shivam1234-png/Ecommerce-Appliction-Flutter-/README.md

 User can navigate through these categories and select products, accordingly those will be added to his/her cart.
 He/She can now see the total value of the cart and also remove products from the cart.
 Buying facility will be added very soon in this application.
+Data for ELECTRONICS, FASHION, VEGETABLES and BOOKS,is beign fetched using 4 different JSON files.
 ## Getting Started

 This project is a starting point for a Flutter application.